Looking to go trekking in Thailand? I don’t blame you.

 Leeches are generally not a problem when it comes to transmitting disease, however; bacteria, viruses, and parasites from previous blood sources can survive within a leech for months.

-Leech socks will also minimise your exposure to bites from other insects and animals that you may encounter.
+Leech socks will also minimize your exposure to bites from other insects and animals that you may encounter.

 4. Lightweight Socks